The Wisconsin Environmental Equity Tool

 - Social Vulnerability Index - housing type and transportation index

-- Average percent of developed surfaces that cannot absorb water
+- Average percent of developed land where water cannot soak into the ground

 - Tree canopy